Christmas Traditions the Santons of Provence

 In 1797, Jean-Louis Lagnel created the first figure from a clay mould opening the door to large-scale production.
 The word santon was established in 1826, several years after his death.
 Thérèse Louis Neveu, a woman from the village of Aubagne near Marseille, improved upon the clay figurine by introducing kiln firing as a step in the process.
 This process significantly improved the lifecycle of the santons.

 Today, although modern techniques reduce the production time for the santons, it remains an artisanal trade, and it is possible to visit artists’ (santonnièrs) studios.
-During the holidays in Provence, when you visit churches or private homes, you will see these nativity scenes.
+During the holidays in Provence, you will see these nativity scenes when you visit churches or private homes.
 Since 1803, the annual Foire des Santonniers is held in Marseille during the Christmas period with many artisan santonnièrs.
 Any time of the year, head to Aubagne to see the artisans at work in their ateliers.

 Where to find Santons